***UPDATED STORY (Jan. 10, 2020)***

 A lawsuit involving the owners of two former Fairborn businesses is escalating.

-The owner of the former Grind House Coffee & Tea Company shop has counter-sued the owners of the former Inside Scoop Ice Cream Shop, claiming they intentionally sabotaged his business.
+The owner of the former Grind House Coffee & Tea Company shop has filed a counter-claim as part of the lawsuit against him by the owners of the former Inside Scoop Ice Cream Shop.
+The coffee shop owner says in court documents that they intentionally sabotaged his business.

 “The false light created by (the ice cream shop’s owners) was not only highly offensive, but resulted in the complete collapse of (Miller’s) business operation in Fairborn,” and it resulted in Miller and the shop’s employees “receiving threats, boycotts, vandalism of their business front, and outright intimidation,” the lawsuit says.